If you ever had a job interview in a foreign language, you know how different it is than speaking the same language in an informal situation.

 To be ready to answer this question in your target language, make a list of your positive characteristics before the interview and choose the ones which are important to point out.
-Don’t use just adjectives, include some phrases with action verbs, such as solve problems, communicate effectively, improve processes.
+Don’t use just adjectives.
+Try to include some phrases with action verbs, such as solve problems, communicate effectively, improve processes.

 5. What do you consider to be your weaknesses?

 It would be much better if you just share something that you are working to improve.
-It doesn’t really matter what this thing is as long as you are honest.
-Interviewers are used to hearing all kind of bullshit, so usually they can tell when you are honest, and it is greatly appreciated.
+It doesn’t really matter what it is as long as you are honest.
+Interviewers are used to hearing all kind of bullshit, so usually they can tell when you are honest.
+Be sure it will be greatly appreciated.

-For example, I recently realized something.
-Every time I have a huge task which requires a lot of manual work, I just do it, instead of finding a smart way to do it in less time.
+For example, I recently realized something about myself.
+Every time I have a huge task which requires a lot of manual work, I just sit down and do it.
+But maybe I could find a smart way to do it in less time.
 And this is a huge problem for me because I tend to waste a lot of time on such manual tasks.
 So this is something I am working on.
 If you share a similar story, it shows that you are aware of your weak points and you are consciously trying to improve them.
 Best of all, it’s not a fake answer.